maidsafe/rust-version-bump-branch-creator/README.md

 # Auto Rust Version Bumper GitHub Action

-Using [conventional commits]() this action will automatically detect the appropriate version for a release, update the changelog and Cargo.toml and push the release to your master branch.
+Using [conventional commits]() this action will automatically detect the appropriate version for a release, update the changelog and Cargo.toml and create a new branch and PR for the bump commit.

 ## Inputs

-- `personal-access-token`: *required* Needed to push changes to the branch in question.
-If this is a standard github action secret, and _not_ a personal access token, it can still push, but this will not trigger any other actions.
+- `oken`: *required* Needed to push changes the bump branch.
+If this is a standard github action secret, and _not_ a personal access token, it can still push, but this will not trigger any other actions. recommended is to use a Personal Access Token, but also a different one to any you may be using to automatically merge PRs... (eg. with [merge me action](https://github.com/ridedott/merge-me-action))
-- `branch` : branch to push changelog changes to. defaults to `master`